pixelbend/superlimit-go/README.md

-# SurgeLimit Go
+# SuperLimit Go

-SurgeLimit Go is a flexible and efficient rate limiting package for Go, designed to work with a variety of caching systems, including Redis, RedisCluster, ValKey, KeyDB, DragonflyDB, and Kvrocks.
+SuperLimit Go is a flexible and efficient rate limiting package for Go, designed to work with a variety of caching systems, including Redis, RedisCluster, ValKey, KeyDB, DragonflyDB, and Kvrocks.
 It implements a leaky bucket algorithm to help you control the rate of requests and manage traffic surges effectively.

 ## Features